 Winston Churchill at Leisure: LIFE Portraits of the Private Man

-On May 10, 1940, as Hitler’s Germany was invading Holland, Belgium and Luxembourg, the British Conservative leader Winston Churchill took the reins of a coalition government on the heels of his predecessor, Neville Chamberlain, stepping aside.
+On May 10, 1940, as Hitler’s Germany was invading Holland, Belgium and Luxembourg, the British Conservative leader Winston Churchill took the reins of a coalition government after his predecessor, Neville Chamberlain, stepped aside.

-Churchill, of course, would ultimately lead England and, with Eisenhower and Stalin, the Allies to a brutally fought, costly victory over the Axis Powers in World War II.
-But in the early years of the conflict, England stood alone against the Reich after Nazi forces swarmed across border after border on the Continent.
-Churchill’s staunch defiance in the face of what seemed, at the time, an invincible Wehrmacht juggernaut earned the aristocratic and independent-minded PM his enduring reputation as one of the greatest war-time leaders in history.
+Churchill would, of course, ultimately help lead England and the Allies to a brutally fought, costly victory over the Axis Powers in World War II.
+But in the early years of the conflict, England stood alone against the Reich after Nazi forces swarmed across border after border in Europe.
+Churchill’s defiance in the face of what seemed, at the time, an invincible Wehrmacht juggernaut earned the aristocratic, independent-minded PM his enduring reputation as one of the greatest war-time leaders in history.

-But no one — not even a man of Churchill’s fearlessness, love of country and extraordinary rhetorical gifts (see below) — survives solely and wholly as a public persona.
-Here, on the 60th anniversary of his 1953 knighthood (Knight of the Garter), LIFE.com presents a selection of photos that portray Churchill the private man: painter, animal lover, country gentleman.
-The Churchill of these pictures is no less impressive, no less formidable, than the man who so tenaciously defied Hitler during England’s darkest days.
-But there’s also a tenderness in these images — one might almost say a soulfulness — that only adds to the British Bulldog’s unique, ornery charm.
+Here, on his 140th birthday (b.
+Nov.
+30, 1874, in Oxfordshire, England), LIFE.com presents a selection of photos that portray Churchill the private man: painter, animal lover, country gentleman.
+The Churchill of these pictures is no less impressive, no less formidable than the man who so tenaciously defied Hitler during England’s darkest days.
+But there’s also a tenderness here — a soulfulness — that only adds to the great man’s singular, somewhat ornery charm.

-Now … as a reminder of Churchill at his greatest — indeed, at his most Churchillian — here’s an excerpt from one of his most celebrated public addresses, delivered quite early in the war, on June 4, 194o, and popularly known ever since as the “We Shall Fight on the Beaches” speech.
+Now . . . as a reminder of Churchill at his greatest — at his most Churchillian — here are some deathless words from one of his most celebrated addresses, delivered quite early in the war, on June 4, 194o, and popularly known ever since as the “We Shall Fight on the Beaches” speech.
 If more stirring words were uttered by any leader, Allied or Axis, during the entire course of the Second World War, they’ve been lost to history.
-In phrases that range, brilliantly, from soaring to bracingly blunt and back again, Churchill at-once lionized, galvanized and challenged the citizens of his “Island home” like no Briton ever had before, or ever has since:
+In phrases that range, brilliantly, from soaring to bracingly blunt and back again, Churchill lionized, galvanized and challenged the citizens of his “Island home” like no Briton before him, and certainly none since: